-The script "decrypt_data.pl" allows you to decrypt data encrypted with a PGP (Pretty Good Privacy) or GnuPG.
+The script "decrypt_data.pl" allows you to decrypt data encrypted with a GnuPG or [PGP (Pretty Good Privacy)].
 Before to use this script you may need to know several things:

 What do you need to decrypt the data?

-The perl script "decrypt_data.pl" allows you to decrypt data encrypted with PGP or GnuPG program.
+The perl script "decrypt_data.pl" allows you to decrypt data encrypted with GnuPG

 To use "decrypt_data.pl" you should have installed:

 You need to know the PASSWORD of the encrypted files.